haskell/haskell-ide-engine/docs/Architecture.md

 data CachedModuleResult = ModuleLoading
                         -- ^ The module has no cache yet and has not failed
                         | ModuleFailed T.Text
-                        -- ^ The module has no cache but somthing went wrong
+                        -- ^ The module has no cache but something went wrong
                         | ModuleCached CachedModule IsStale
                         -- ^ A cache exists for the module type IsStale = Bool